lisa-lumos/Snowflake/09-data-sharing.md

 - Number of free queries: num of free queries after the first query is run

 ### Managing Listings as a Provider
-- Snowflake Marketplace paid listing, and private listings use cross-cloud auto-fulfillment.
+- Snowflake Marketplace paid/private listings use cross-cloud auto-fulfillment.
 They are available to consumers immediately.
-- Snowflake Marketplace free listings can use cross-cloud auto-fulfillment (available to consumers immediately), or be manually replicated (consumers must request these listings).
+- Snowflake Marketplace free listings can use either cross-cloud auto-fulfillment (available to consumers immediately), or be manually replicated (consumers must request these listings).
 - Personalized listings require manual data replication (consumers must request these listings).

 ### Modifying Published Listings